immcantation/dowser/docs/vignettes/Building-Time-Trees-Vignette.md

 </div>

 There are many options for building time trees using BEAST2.
-Here we demonstrate how to use TyCHE to fit a trait-linked clock for heterogeneous evolution to B-cell data.
+Here we demonstrate how to use TyCHE to fit a type-linked clock for heterogeneous evolution to B-cell data.

 Inferring time-resolved phylogenies requires a clock model, which describes the